FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 This works perfectly, with two matched documents updated.

 It also works as expected when we try to delete a document from the collection.
-As we’ve shown, FerretDB is able to handle all basic operations on Studio 3T.
+As we've shown, FerretDB is able to handle all basic operations on Studio 3T.

 In the next section, we will try out more advanced operations and scenarios to see how it holds up.

 ## Advanced Operations

-With the release of FerretDB 1.0 GA, FerretDB is highly suitable for handling essential MongoDB features that you’d need in most applications.
+With the release of FerretDB 1.0 GA, FerretDB is highly suitable for handling essential MongoDB features that you'd need in most applications.
-And since it’s constantly improving, compatibility is always an ever-growing process.
+And since it's constantly improving, compatibility is always an ever-growing process.

 Say we want to perform operations on a new collection, `sales`, with the following document.